flylight-max/project-Datacamp/report.md

 After applying a Mann-Whitney U test on the two fuel types, I can conlcude that the mpg of the compact SUV and sedan hybrid cars bought is significantly higher than the petrol cars of the same kinds.

 ## **Why would our customers largely prefer to buy a small city petrol car?**
 This question is perhaps the most relevant.
-Indeed, concerning the e-cars (not the hybrids), one would instinctively think that a first purchase would be more toward an affordable small e-car.
+Indeed, concerning the e-cars (not the hybrids), one would instinctively think that a first purchase would balance more toward an affordable small e-car.
 Furthermore the small city cars were our best sellers (60% of our total sales in the past 6 months).

 ![Price distribution in small petrol and hybrid cars](two_price_distrib_small_cars.png "Price distribution in small city cars")